alda-lang/alda/player/doc/alda-osc-api.md

   * `/midi/patch` - set the MIDI patch number for this track
   * `/midi/percussion` - designate this track to use the MIDI percussion channel
   * `/midi/note` - schedule a MIDI note on ... note off on this track
-  * `/midi/volume` - schedule a MIDI channel volume control change event
+  * `/midi/volume` - schedule a MIDI expression (11) control change event
-    * "Volume" here refers to the channel volume, not per-note velocity.
+    * "Volume" here refers to the overall volume of the channel, not per-note velocity.
-    * You can use channel volume control messages to set the volume of each track to mix their levels relative to each other, and then set the velocity on each note (as a parameter of `/midi/note`) for finer-grained control over volume from note to note.
+    * You can use expression control messages to set the volume of each track to mix their levels relative to each other, and then set the velocity on each note (as a parameter of `/midi/note`) for finer-grained control over volume from note to note.
   * `/midi/panning` - schedule a MIDI panning control change event
   * `/pattern` - schedule an instance of a pattern on this track
     * Includes a "times" parameter, for convenient finite loops without having